 “It does not mean to be in a place where there is no noise, trouble or hard work, but it instead means to be in the midst of those things and to still have calm in your heart.”

 - Author unknown

-Ochsner Health System offers grief support services through its Spiritual Care and CPE Department office at Ochsner Medical Center in New Orleans.
+Ochsner Health offers grief support services through its Spiritual Care and CPE Department office at Ochsner Medical Center in New Orleans.
 The office can be reached at (504) 842-3286.

 Post authored by Cindy Graber, Manager of Spiritual Care and Education at Ochsner Medical Center in New Orleans.

-Chaplain Cindy Graber is the Manager of Spiritual Care and Education Department for Ochsner Health System at Ochsner Medical Center in New Orleans.
+Chaplain Cindy Graber is the Manager of Spiritual Care and Education Department for Ochsner Health at Ochsner Medical Center in New Orleans.
 She is an ordained Elder in the Louisiana Conference of the United Methodist Church.
 Rev. Graber completed a Bachelors degree from Centenary College of Shreveport, Louisiana in Theater Arts.
 She holds a Masters degree in Public Administration from Texas A&M. She completed her Masters of Divinity at Perkins School of Theology in Dallas, Texas, and is also a Board Certified Chaplain with the Association of Professional Chaplains.